arpanm96/angular-ci/README.md

 # ci-test

-Repo update will be mirrored to github repo
+Repo update will be mirrored to github repo.